shirhatti/EntityFramework.Docs/ef/modeling/relationships.md

    ````

+> [!WARNING]
-Caution: The order that you specify principal key properties must match the order they are specified for the foreign key.
+> The order that you specify principal key properties must match the order they are specified for the foreign key.

 ### Required